 The Central Bank will, as a matter of routine, take up references from relevant supervisory authorities, including overseas supervisory authorities, if applicable.
 The Central Bank may, where relevant, consult national central banks or other relevant public authorities.
 When the review process is satisfactorily completed, the application will be presented to the relevant decision maker(s) for determination in line with the Central Bank's Authorisation Framework.
-Authorisation will only be granted where the Central Bank is satisfied that the applicant complies with all applicable authorisation criteria.
+Authorisation will only be Guidance Note on Completing an Application for Authorisation as a Credit Servicing Firm Central Bank of Ireland granted where the Central Bank is satisfied that the applicant complies with all applicable authorisation criteria.